My new job as a baker means lots of new side effects! Here are some of them:

-.3.
-GRANDMA!
-And by this I mean: my new schedule has me yawning and in bed by 8 PM and up at 4:30 AM, leaving parties early, cancelling plans because I’m too tired to follow through with them (unless they are food plans- never too tired for those) and, when I catch up with my friends, listening amusedly (and fine, somewhat jealously) to all of their stories and realities which seem miles away from mine.
+3. Grandma!
+And by this I mean: my new schedule has me yawning and in bed by 8 PM and up at 4:30 AM, leaving parties early, cancelling plans because I’m too tired to follow through with them and, when I catch up with my friends, listening bemusedly (to all of their stories and realities which seem miles away from mine.

-4. NO SWEET!
+4. No sweet tooth!
 Alright, this one’s not entirely true.
 But working in a bakery means I’ve pretty much lost my desire for sweet things.
-Now, I crave meat, chicken, fish and vegetables and I crave those foods always; part of it is, I think, my body demanding heartier, healthier eats to supply it with the nutrients and stamina I need for the job.
-The other part of it is my taste buds rebelling against the recent overload of butter and sugar.
+Now, I crave meat, chicken, fish and vegetables and I crave those foods always; part of it is, I think, my body demanding healthier sustenance to supply it with the nutrients and stamina I need for the job.
+The other part of it is my taste buds rebelling against the overload of butter and sugar.
 Give me all the protein, all the salty, anything as long as it isn’t sweet!

 Number four is where this salmon comes in.
 I’ve been eating lots of meat lately but I’m trying to balance out all the bloody red stuff with proteins that are a little bit better for me.
-I like eating wild salmon and knowing that I’m not ingesting harmful pollutants/contaminants or antibiotics, but it’s leaner, and it needs to be cooked a bit differently than farmed salmon to ensure it comes out just as tasty.
+I like eating wild salmon and knowing that I’m not ingesting harmful pollutants, contaminants or antibiotics.
+But wild salmon is leaner than farmed salmon, so it needs to be cooked a bit differently to ensure it comes out just as tasty.

 My favorite way to cook wild salmon (other than grilling it) is marinating it to infuse it with flavor and roasting it on a bed of vegetables.
 Here, I marinate the salmon in an acid based mixture- the white wine and lemon tenderize the flesh of the salmon, and herbs and olive oil add flavor that seeps into the fish.
 I don’t marinate it for too long, or the acids would denature the salmon; they’d change the shape of the proteins and and unravel them, essentially cooking the fish, somewhat like a ceviche.
 2 hours is just enough time to flavor the fish and not cook it.

-After I marinate the salmon, I roast summer vegetables on a tray.
-I like the combination of tart tomatoes, asparagus, sweet corn and juicy zucchini, how they pair with the salmon and the textures they add to the plate.
-I roast the vegetables alone first, as they need more time than the fish does, and I let them get a little charred.
+After I marinate the salmon, I roast the vegetables on a tray.
+I like the combination of tart tomatoes, asparagus, sweet corn and juicy zucchini.
+It feels fresh and summery.
+The vegetables roast first, alone, as they need more time than the fish does, and I let them get a little charred.
 There’s a lemon in there, too, because I love roasted lemons, and it pulls in some of the flavors of the marinade.

 When the vegetables are done, I lower the temperature, slide the tray out, top them with the marinaded salmon fillets and let it all roast together for around ten minutes.
 You don’t want to overcook wild salmon or it’ll get really tough, as there’s none of the fat in it that farmed salmon has.
-It’ll still look pink inside.
-You’re done!
-Voila.
+It should still look pink inside, and flake with a fork.

 I love that this is all done on one sheet tray and that it’s mostly hands off time.
 Leftovers keep in the fridge for a delicious next day lunch, and this is amenable to changes; use herbs you like or vegetables you have on hand.
-You can make this with farmed salmon too, just increase the roasting time for the salmon a bit, since it’ll take longer to cook.
+You can make this with farmed salmon too; just increase the roasting time for the salmon by a few minutes.

 Why I love this recipe: wild Sockeye salmon, brighter, more flavorful and leaner than farmed, is marinaded in an herb-full, pesto-like sauce, with lemon juice and white wine to soften and tenderize the flesh.
 The seasonal summer vegetables are roasted separately first, so they can fully cook and are then topped with the marinaded salmon for the last few minutes, allowing the fish to cook up quick and moist as it infuses the vegetables beneath it with herbs and garlic.